finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

-# Benji Account Fee Guide and Agreement
+# Benji Business Operating Account Fee Guide and Agreement

-**Last updated: December 2, 2021**
+**Last updated: December 6, 2021**

-### Benji Account Fee Guide
+### Benji Business Operating Account Fee Guide

 Issuing institution: NATSOLUTION, 600, de la Gauchetière Ouest, Montréal, province of Québec.

-##### Information about your Benji Account
+##### Information about your Benji Business Operating Account

 For information or to make complaints, you may use the Benji in-app chat when made available, or contact support@betterwithbenji.com to report a bug or issue.

 ###### Balance Verification

-The balance of the Benji Account may be verified by accessing the Benji App.
-You can also contact our customer service as indicated in the line above: Information about your Benji Account.
+The balance of the Benji Business Operating Account may be verified by accessing the Benji App.
+You can also contact our customer service as indicated in the line above: Information about your Benji Business Operating Account.

 ###### Overdraft